enfogroup/aws-cdk-compliance/README.md

 ### DynamoDB

 For DynamoDB we do not have strict compliance requirements.
 We do however strongly recommend using billing mode PAY_PER_REQUEST.
 If a Table is created with billing mode PROVISIONED an alarm will be triggered.
 This can be bypassed by tagging the resource.
-We expose a Construct which handles this for you.
-Please make sure that you are aware of the cost impact of using PROVISIONED before using the Construct.
+We expose a Construct which defaults to using PAY_PER_REQUEST.
+If you use PROVISIONED it will suppress warnings.
+Please make sure that you are aware of the cost impact of using PROVISIONED.
 The following features are available for DynamoDB.

-* Table, smart Construct suppressing warnings if you use BillingMode.PROVISIONED
+* Table, Construct defaulting to using BillingMode.PAY_PER_REQUEST.
+Will suppress warnings if you use PROVISIONED
-* allowBillingModeProvisioned, function for tagging DynamoDB to suppress warnings on BillingMode.PROVISIONED
+* allowBillingModeProvisioned, function for tagging DynamoDB to suppress warnings on PROVISIONED

-Table creation example using PAY_PER_REQUEST.
+Table creation example without billingMode specified.
+Will default to PAY_PER_REQUEST.
 The Table will not be tagged to suppress warnings.
+The same will happen if billingMode is set to PAY_PER_REQUEST.

 ```typescript
 import { Table } from '@enfo/rename-me'